Kris Ullmer, ALP CEO

 When Kris became Executive Director, I told her that if she needed any help I’d be happy to do what I could.
 Generating a list grew into creating a spread sheet—which grew into developing a comprehensive list of all the B&B’s state by state—which then grew into making a few phone calls—which has since culminated in having my very own PAII (now ALP) email address and the title of Membership Coordinator

-Heather Turner, Marketing and Communications Director
+Heather Turner, Communications Director

 Heather Turner a.k.a.
 Forfeng is a graduate of the Culinary Institute of America and has spent more than 20 years in the restaurant business.
 She trained under one of the PBS Series “Great Chefs of America,” Chef Yves Labbe at 4-Star acclaimed restaurant, Le Cheval D’or, and has been the Executive Chef at Bellini’s Restaurant, The Cliff House at Stowe Mt.
 Resort and Harvest Market in Northern Vermont and at The Olde Inn on Cape Cod.
 She has worked in marketing for the last 19 years working primarily with the innkeeping industry.
 She runs her own social media training business Forfeng Designs & Media that she started in 2003.
 She writes a hospitality blog at http://forfengdesigns.com/chef-forfengs-blog/ and is a member of Toastmasters International, as well as being a keynote and educational speaker at associations and conferences around the United States.
 She is also a certified SCORE small business counselor.